TheDeepLogic/Applesoft-BASIC-Interpreter/README.md

 - `--no-keep-open`: Close the pygame window when program ends
 - `--autosnap-every N`: Save a screenshot every N statements (helpful for tests)
 - `--autosnap-on-end`: Save a screenshot when the program ends
-- `--no-artifact`: Disable Apple II NTSC artifact simulation (use direct RGB colors)
+- `--no-artifact`: Use artifact-free rendering (disables NTSC artifact simulation for HGR mode)
 - `--composite-blur`: Apply a horizontal blur effect to approximate composite smoothing
+- `--delay`: Statement execution delay in seconds to simulate Apple II speed (default: 0.001)

 ## Example Programs